Use Microsoft's Your Phone app to access Android photos

 Microsoft's new Your Phone app for Windows 10 is now available, and although it doesn't do much yet, it does one thing well: provides desktop access to your Android photo library.
 That means you can easily drag and drop pictures from phone to PC.

-The app was initially limited to Windows 10 ($100 at Amazon.com) Insiders, but anyone can download it now from the Microsoft Store.
+The app was initially limited to Windows 10 Insiders, but anyone can download it now from the Microsoft Store.
 You do, however, need the Windows April 2018 Update, which should have been installed automatically unless you've disabled Windows' auto-update feature.

 You'll also need a particular Android app, though not what you might think: There's no Your Phone for Android.
 Instead, you must install the rather confusingly named Microsoft Apps.
 Even more confusing, when you run it, you'll see a long list of other Microsoft apps you can install.
 But Your Phone isn't one of them, because there is no app by that name.